ABG Interpretation Guide

 How do you tell if an ABG is respiratory or metabolic?

 Compare pH with PaCO₂ and HCO₃⁻.
-If PaCO₂ explains the pH change, it’s respiratory.
-If HCO₃⁻ explains it, it’s metabolic.
+If PaCO₂ explains the pH shift, it is respiratory.
+If HCO₃⁻ explains the pH shift, it is metabolic.

 What is compensation in ABG interpretation?

 Compensation is the body’s attempt to normalize pH.
-The lungs adjust PaCO₂ and the kidneys adjust HCO₃⁻ to counteract acid-base disturbances.
+The lungs compensate for metabolic disorders by changing ventilation, while the kidneys compensate for respiratory disorders by adjusting bicarbonate.

 Last updated: 2026